Mark Filip: Early life and education

 Born in Chicago, Filip attended Maine South High School in Park Ridge, Illinois, the same high school attended by Hillary Clinton.
 He graduated from the University of Illinois at Urbana-Champaign in 1988 with Bachelor of Arts degrees in economics and history, where he was a member of Phi Kappa Psi fraternity.
-After college, he attended Christ Church at Oxford University in England on a Marshall Scholarship, and graduated in 1990 with a Bachelor of Arts in Law, First Class Honors.
-He then attended Harvard Law School, where he received his Juris Doctor magna cum laude in 1992 and was an editor of the Harvard Law Review.
+After college, Filip went to England to attend Christ Church, Oxford, on a Marshall Scholarship.
+He graduated from Oxford in 1990 with a Bachelor of Arts in law with first-class honors.
+He then attended Harvard Law School, where he received his Juris Doctor, magna cum laude, in 1992 and was an editor of the Harvard Law Review.

 After law school, Filip served as a law clerk to the Judge Stephen F. Williams of the United States Court of Appeals for the District of Columbia Circuit from 1992 until 1993 and then for Justice Antonin Scalia of the Supreme Court from 1993 until 1994.